Find a treasure. Seek a story. Build a world.

 Support & Partner

 Since the 2012 we have offered materials exploration and story workshops for young children and caregivers.
 We have been hosted by schools and organizations such as Artscetera, BEAM Center and Paradigm Kids.
 Our current workshops are free for 1-3 year-olds, on Thursdays 10:30am at the Red Hook Branch of the Brooklyn Public Library.
-We have offered professional development for schools around NYC, through which we share our unique approach to .
+We have offered professional development for schools around NYC.
 We are developing partnerships with schools, museums and organizations around the world.
 We have fiscal sponsorship through World Education Endeavor.